What the best inkjet printer does

 Do you need to print photos?
 This is really the best reason to buy an inkjet printer.
-If you only need to print office-type documents -- text, graphics, etc. -- you may be better off with a faster, cheaper-to-run laser printer.
+If you only need to print office-type documents -- text, graphics, etc. -- you may be better off with a faster, cheaper-to-run laser printers (which are covered in their own report).

 Do you need a general-purpose inkjet, or a photo inkjet printer?
 General-purpose inkjet printers cost less, but they can still crank out photos worthy of a drugstore lab.
 Dedicated photo printers have more accurate color output, especially for skin tones.